quixio/quix-streams/README.md

 ## Contribution Guide

 Contributing is a great way to learn and we especially welcome those who haven't contributed to an OSS project before.
 We're very open to any feedback or code contributions to this OSS project ❤️.
-Read our [Contributing File](https://github.com/quixai/quix-streams/blob/main/CONTRIBUTING.md) for how you can best give feedback and contribute.
+Read first our [Contributing File](https://github.com/quixai/quix-streams/blob/main/CONTRIBUTING.md) for how you can best give feedback and contribute.

 ## Need help?
 If you run into any problems, ask on #quixhelp in [The Stream Slack channel](https://quix.io/slack-invite), alternatively create an [issue](https://github.com/quixai/quix-streams/issues)